janhove/QuantitativeMethodology/README.md

-# QuantitativeMethodology
+# Quantitative methodology
-Lecture notes and code for the MA seminar "Quantitative methodology"
+Lecture notes and code for the MA seminar "Quantitative methodology".